Skip to main content

 Rafter ships two scan engines, selectable via --engine:

-rafter agent scan --engine patterns # built-in regex (21+ patterns)
+rafter secrets --engine patterns # built-in regex (21+ patterns)

-rafter agent scan --engine gitleaks # Gitleaks binary (more patterns)
+rafter secrets --engine betterleaks # Betterleaks binary (more patterns; v0.8.0+)

-rafter agent scan --engine auto # default: try Gitleaks, fall back to patterns
+rafter secrets --engine auto # default: try Betterleaks, fall back to patterns

-Install Gitleaks via rafter agent init for enhanced detection.
+Install Betterleaks (the gitleaks successor maintained by the same authors) via rafter agent init --with-betterleaks for enhanced detection.

 Best Practices